 Supplement manufacturers are not required to submit products to the scientific scrutiny of the FDA because they are regulated as a food product, not a drug.
 Product claims are regulated by the Federal Trade Commission, but that has nothing to do with the purity and quality of the pill you’re taking.
 In addition, if you purchase supplements from from online mass retailers, you have no idea of how the products have been stored, whether they have been relabeled or if their expiration date has been tampered with.

 If you’re going to take a supplement, make sure you are purchasing it from a reputable source.
 Better yet, call the company and ask whether or not a third party certificate of analysis is available.
-If not, chances are you might not be getting what you are paying for.
+If not, chances are you might not be getting the supplement quality that you are paying for.